 Q3 2026 (July - September): DMEXCO and Festival della Comunicazione

-Festival della Comunicazione, Camogli — September 2026
+Festival della Comunicazione Camogli — September 2026

-For those working in PR and corporate communication, the Camogli Festival offers insights that go beyond operational marketing, exploring the cultural and sociological roots of contemporary communication.
+For those working in PR and corporate communication, the Camogli Festival offers food for thought that goes beyond operational marketing, exploring the cultural and sociological roots of contemporary communication.
+To dig into the economics of similar events, our guide to the average cost of an artistic and cultural event is useful, analyzing cost items ranging from €3,000 to over €200,000 for Italian festivals and cultural events.

 DMEXCO Cologne — September 2026